-Unscented, neutral or "medicinal" scented soap; scent should rinse away with the foam leaving no lingering fragrance on hands

-- An adequate supply of unscented soap and paper towels. - Proper drainage and warm water (> 100 °F, 38 °C) available for use. - If hand washing stations within toilet facilities are the only stations provided then requirements for 2.19.10 apply. - Cleanliness of toilet facilities is scored in 2.23.10.
+- Unscented/non-perfumed, neutral or antiseptic soap; scent should rinse away with the foam leaving no lingering fragrance on hands. - An adequate supply of soap and paper towels. - Proper drainage and warm water (> 100°F, 38°C) available for use. - If hand washing stations within toilet facilities are the only stations provided, then requirements for 5.04.11 apply. - Cleanliness of toilet facilities is scored in 5.08.10.